WasmEdge/docs/docs/contribute/plugin/intro.md

 WasmEdge plugins can be used in various scenarios, such as high-performance domain-specific languages, cloud-native JavaScript runtime, edge computing, serverless, SaaS, service mesh, and blockchain applications.
 Moreover, WasmEdge plugins can be used in microservices, providing a lightweight, secure, and high-performance runtime compatible with frameworks like Dapr and Kubernetes.

-In addition, WasmEdge plugins can support serverless functions for SaaS applications, allowing users to extend and customize their experience without operating their own API callback servers.
-They can also be embedded into smart device applications as middleware runtime, rendering interactive content on the UI, connecting to native device drivers, and accessing specialized hardware feature.
+In addition, WasmEdge plugins can support serverless functions for SaaS applications, allowing users to extend and customize their experience without operating their API callback servers.
+They can also be embedded into smart device applications as middleware runtime, rendering interactive content on the UI, connecting to native device drivers, and accessing specialized hardware features.
 WasmEdge plugins can be used for managing application state, exchanging dynamic data (e.g., strings and arrays) with Wasm programs, and providing native host functions to manipulate data.

 ## Benefits of Using WasmEdge Plugin